nilsvu/Evergreen/README.md

 You can assign an *importance* or *severity* to an event corresponding to one of the following *log levels*:

 - **Critical:** Events that are unexpected and can cause serious problems.
 You would want to be called in the middle of the night to deal with these.
-- **Error:** Events that are unexpected and can cause serious problems.
-Someone should tell you about these straight away.
+- **Error:** Events that are unexpected and not handled by your software.
+Someone should tell you about these ASAP.
 - **Warning:** Events that are unexpected, but will probably not affect the runtime of your software.
 You would want to investigate these eventually.
 - **Info:** General events that document the software's lifecycle.
-- **Debug:** Events to give you an understanding about the flow through the system.
+- **Debug:** Events to give you an understanding about the flow through your software, mainly for debugging purposes.
-- **Verbose:** Detailed information about the environment.
+- **Verbose:** Detailed information about the environment to provide additional context when needed.

 The logger that handles the event has a log level as well. **If the event's log level is lower than the logger's, it will not be logged.**